Ly1719/Chinese-Clans-Database/README.md

 # Chinese Clans Database

-**A city–year panel dataset of Chinese clan genealogies (族谱), built from approximately 100,000+ genealogies scraped from Shanghai Library’s collection, covering both provincial and over 300+ city-level panels for quantitative research.**
+**A city–year panel dataset of Chinese clan genealogies (族谱), built by scraping all genealogical records preserved in the Shanghai Library (about 100,000+ entries), covering the entire collection from the earliest available records up to 2024, and organized into over 300 city-level panels for quantitative research.**

 ---

 ## 1. Overview
-The **Chinese Clans Database** aggregates and harmonizes genealogical archives into structured **cross-sectional** and **panel datasets** at both the **province–year** and **city–year** levels, spanning up to **2023**.
-Through intensive web scraping and robust data processing, the repository delivers clean, reproducible datasets and pipelines to support research in economics, sociology, political science, and history.
+The Chinese Clans Database is built upon intensive web scraping of genealogical records from the Shanghai Library, covering the entire collection.
+These archives are then aggregated and harmonized into structured **cross-sectional** and **panel datasets** at both the **province–year** and **city–year** levels.
+The repository delivers clean, reproducible datasets to support research in economics, sociology, political science, and history.

----

-## 2. Data Volume & Your Contributions
-- Shanghai Library holds one of the world’s top collections of Chinese genealogies—over **300,000 volumes** representing nearly **40,000 unique genealogies**, across hundreds of surnames.
+- Shanghai Library holds the world’s most comprehensive collection of Chinese genealogies — covering more than 100,000 genealogical records across hundreds of surnames.
 - From these, I scraped metadata from approximately **100,000 genealogy records**, extracting titles, compilers, surnames, compilation years, and geographic information.
 - I processed and standardized the data to create:
   - A **cross-sectional dataset** of city-level genealogical counts as of 2023.